SAP-samples/teched2022-XP262/exercises/ex5/README.md

 6. **Save** the destination.

    > Note: If TrustAll is set to TRUE in the destination, the server certificate will not be checked for SSL connections.
-It is intended for test scenarios only, and should not be used in production (the server certificate will not be checked and you will not notice MITM attacks).
+It is intended for test scenarios only, and should not be used in production (the server certificate will not be checked and you will not notice man in the middle or MITM attacks).

    > If you're interested in learning more about how to set up end-to-end SSL, you can check the details in the following [repository](https://github.com/SAP-samples/btp-build-resilient-apps/blob/extension-privatelink/tutorials/05-PrivateLink/README.md#setup-end-to-end-ssl).